 As Mr Tai got older and became more politically aware, he realised that the answer is two-fold:

 1. Leaders mismanage resources and fail to provide access to essential public services, thus exacerbating poverty.

-ii) Communities have low expectations of what can be achieved, due to lack of precedence
+2. Communities have low expectations of what can be achieved if resources are better managed, due to lack of precedence.

 - People’s lived experiences shape their beliefs

 We are completely open about how the funds we raise for projects have been used.